-We are a family farm located in the historic ranching hills (once Coast Miwok territory) of Marshall, California overlooking Tomales Bay.
-We run Navajo-Churro sheep and Native Shorthorn cattle on 150 acres of coastal prairie and riparian land.
+We are a family farm located in the historic ranching hills and traditional Coast Miwok territory of Marshall, California overlooking Tomales Bay.
+We run Navajo-Churro sheep on 150 acres of coastal prairie and riparian land.

 Our mission is to be excellent land stewards, raise beautiful multi-purpose livestock (for breeding, food, and wool), and connect with community through work.

 We have worked with over a dozen small farmers to build a flock of extraordinary fiber and food animals.
 Our primary focus for 2023 is the Navajo-Churro sheep, a heritage breed with a deep cultural history in the United States.

 It didn’t take long for the Navajo-Churro’s striking locks of wool to inspire a passion for fiber on the ranch.
 We breed our sheep for a range of colors and textures suitable for many different types of fiber art.

 Our Passion for Food